ARRAKIHS Mission

 The ARRAKIHS mission

-Through deep simultaneous, visible and infrared imaging of a statistically representative sample of nearby haloes of MW-type galaxies in the local Universe, down to unprecedented low surface brightness.
-ARRAKIHS will provide key tests with statistical significance to probe wether the reported tensions are the result of selection effects and/or small number statistics.
-However, if the tensions are confirmed with these new observations, ARRAKIHS will demonstrate de inconsistency in the theoretical models of MW-type galaxy formation based on current implementation of CDM+BP, and thus such models must be changed or replaced.
+ARRAKIHS will conduct deep simultaneous visible and infrared imaging of a statistically representative sample of nearby halos of Milky Way-type galaxies in the local Universe, reaching unprecedented low surface brightness levels.
+ARRAKIHS will provide key tests with statistical significance to determine whether the reported tensions arise from selection effects or small number statistics.
+However, if these tensions are confirmed, ARRAKIHS will highlight inconsistencies in the current theoretical models of MW-like galaxy formation, highlighting the need for refinements or alternative frameworks.

-The ARRAKIHS mission has three main observational goals: to provide robust statistics of the numbers and shapes of wide and thin tidal stellar structures, to characterise the shape and extent of the ultra-faint intra-halo light and to determine the abundance and locations of satellite galaxies, for a complete sample of MW-like galaxies beyond the Local Group.
+The ARRAKIHS mission has three primary observational goals: to provide robust statistics on the numbers and shapes of tidal stellar structures, characterise the shape and extent of the diffuse stellar halo, and determine the abundance and locations of satellite galaxies across a comprehensive sample of MW-like galaxies beyond the Local Group.

 Mission Scope

-iSIM-170 camera developed by Satlantis, company responsible of the instrument.
+iSIM-170 camera developed by Satlantis Miscrosats S.L., the company responsible of the ARRAKIHS instrument.

-The ARRAKIHS Mission Consortium (AMC) is a collective of creative, passionate, innovative, and ambitious individuals collaborating to achieve the common goal of launching a fast space mission with the scientific objective of understanding the nature of dark matter.
-Comprising scientists, engineers, PhD students, technical and management professionals, the Consortium continuously expands in both size and expertise, working together in the best collaborative way.
+The ARRAKIHS Mission Consortium (AMC) is a collective of junior and senior researchers collaborating to achieve the common goal of launching this fast space mission with the scientific objective of understanding the nature of dark matter.
+Comprising scientists, engineers, PhD students, technical and management professionals, the Consortium continuously expands in both size and expertise.

-AMC members and ESA officers in the second ARRAKIHS Mission Consortium meeting in Lund, Sweden.
+AMC members and ESA officers in the 3rd ARRAKIHS Mission Consortium meeting in Grindelwald, Switzerland

 Survey